dwyl/phase-three/douro.md

 #### Bathroom

-The bathroom will be deliberately "basic" but fully functional with a _flushing_ toilet and shower.
+The bathroom will be deliberately "basic" but fully functional with a _flushing_ toilet and shower with grey water capture.

 > **Note**: each parking spot on the land will have
 > a mini water storage and treatment plant.